aacl2023-srw/aacl2023-srw.github.io/camera_ready.md

 ## When and where do I send my final camera-ready paper?

 The deadline is XXX YYY (11:59pm, UTC-12 hours, “anywhere on Earth”).
-You may submit the final version of your paper by navigating to the TBA <!--[AACL-IJCNLP 2020 SRW START login](https://www.softconf.com/aacl-ijcnlp2020/SRW/)--> and following the internal links.
+You may submit the final version of your paper by navigating to the TBA <!--[IJCNLP-AACL 2020 SRW START login](https://www.softconf.com/aacl-ijcnlp2020/SRW/)--> and following the internal links.

 ## How should I enter metadata on the START system?